HassnaaAyman/Employee-payslip/README.md

 ## About The Repo

-The project using nextjs , contextApi , next-api , mongoosedb , typescript , antd and styled-components
+The project uses nextjs , contextApi , next-api , mongoosedb , typescript , antd and styled-components

 ## Getting Started